HouraiTeahouse/bevy_steamworks/README.md

 The plugin will automatically call `SingleClient::run_callbacks` on the Bevy every tick in the `First` schedule, so there is no need to run it manually.

-All callbacks are forwarded as `Events` and can be listened to in a Bevy idiomatic way:
+All callbacks are forwarded as `Messages` and can be listened to in a Bevy idiomatic way:

 ```rust no_run